nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 for generating it.

-We cannot immediately abandon the text-based consensus and microdescriptor formats, however, but instead will need to keep generating them for legacy relays and clients.
-Ideally, the legacy consensus should become a byproduct of the same voting process as is used to produce ENDIVEs, to limit the amount of divergence in contents.
+We cannot immediately abandon the text-based consensus and microdescriptor formats, but instead will need to keep generating them for legacy relays and clients.
+Ideally, process that produces the ENDIVE should also produce a legacy consensus, to limit the amount of divergence in their contents.

-Further, it would be good for the purposes of this proposal if we can "inherit" as our existing voting mechanism for legacy purposes.
+Further, it would be good for the purposes of this proposal if we can "inherit" as much as possible of our existing voting mechanism for legacy purposes.

 This section of the proposal will try to solve these goals by defining a new binary-based voting format, a new set of voting rules for it, and a